idaholab/moose/framework/doc/content/source/mfem/fespaces/MFEMFESpace.md

 ## Overview

-Defines a finite element space for MFEM which one or more MFEMVariables can be defined with respect to.
+Defines a finite element space for MFEM which one or more `MFEMVariable`s can be defined with respect to.

 The family of shape functions is selected from the `fec_type` parameter, and the order is controlled using the `fec_order` parameter.